richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 Understanding the term 10x programmer has many potential uses if it is real:

-* improving the identification valuable team members with exceptional skills
+* improving the identification of valuable team members with exceptional skills
 * identifying specific actions and skills one can acquire to become a 10x programmer
-* dispelling useless ideas that distract the analysis of your team's clusters of talent
+* dispelling useless ideas that distract the analysis of your organization

 ## Genus